ironashram/pacdef/README.md

 declarative package manager for Arch Linux

 ## Installation
-`pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef) or [development version](https://aur.archlinux.org/packages/pacdef-git).
+`pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef-python).

 ## Use-case
 `pacdef` allows the user to have consistent packages among multiple Arch machines by managing packages in group files.